mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 ### Exploring transformative agency using the metaphor of Kedging anchors

-#### Dual stimulation and conceptions of agency - MOVE SEOM OF THIS UP INTO AFFORDENCES.
+#### Dual stimulation and conceptions of agency - MOVE SEOM OF THIS UP INTO AFFORDANCES.

 As previously explored, varied conceptions of agency exist including: instrumental, authorial and transformative agency [@matusov_mapping_2016].
 (See methodology chapter).
 This section explores these conceptions using the core AT concept of dual stimulation.